rmj2626/bharat-ev/IMPORT_INSTRUCTIONS.md

 3. **Import Errors**: Check the console output for specific error messages during import.

+## Production Optimization

+For production environments, the import script has been optimized to import vehicles in a single transaction rather than in batches.
+This provides:

+1. **Better Performance**: A single transaction is faster and more efficient.
+2. **Atomic Operations**: All vehicles are imported as a single atomic operation.
+3. **Reduced Database Load**: Fewer separate transactions means less overhead on the database server.

+The batching logic previously used was primarily a safeguard for development environments with potential connectivity issues (like Replit).
+In a real production PostgreSQL server, the script is now optimized for maximum performance.

 ## Manual Import (if needed)

 If you need to import the data manually: